 5 Ways Your Company Can Embrace Digital Nomad Workers

-More than 1 in 10 US workers describe themselves as digital nomads.
+- More than one in ten US workers describe themselves as digital nomads.

 Digital nomads—people who embrace a location-independent, technology-enabled lifestyle—have grown by leaps and bounds in the past few years.
 Today, more than one in ten US workers describe themselves as digital nomads.
 Some digital nomads work in countries worldwide, traveling frequently, while others explore areas within the US or find one place to stay for a year before moving on to their next stop.